harrywang/harrywang.github.io/_posts/2022-08-23-diffusion.md

 I want to record the issues I ran into below in case I need them later.

-- python 3.9.7 works 3.8.x has the following error
+- 3.8.x has the following error (python 3.9.7 works but has other errors):

   ```
   File "/Users/harrywang/.pyenv/versions/3.8.11/lib/python3.8/site-packages/ldm.py", line 20